nomemory/andreinc-site/_posts/2023-02-01-demystifying-bitwise-ops.md

 ## Getting the remainder when we divide with a power of two

-The modulus operation `%` is slow regarding the common architecture we are using.
-So whenever we can replace it with something more efficient, it's advisable to do it, even if compilers can theoretically optimise things like this for you.
+The modulus operation `%` is slow no matter the hardware architecture we are using.
+So whenever we can replace it with something more efficient, it's advisable, even if compilers can theoretically optimise things like this for you.

 As a rule `(a % (1<<n))` is equivalent to `(a & ((1<<n)-1))`, where `1<<n` is the bitwise of saying $$2^n$$.